MicrosoftDocs/Viva/Viva/insights/personal/teams/send-suggestions.md

 :::image type="content" source="./images/teams-schedule-send-edit-delete2.png" alt-text="Screenshot of the Edit and Delete options menu.":::

 Your message will automatically send at the scheduled time.
+If you need to update the scheduled time your message sends, refer to step 2 in [Schedule your chat delivery](#schedule-your-chat-delivery).

 If you need to *delete* your scheduled chat before it sends, select the ellipses (**...**) in the top right corner of the message.
 Then, select **Delete**.
 Viva Insights won't send your message.